 When you begin running it’s hard, but you no longer have the capacity to let your mind wander into those dark places (mainly because you’re trying to catch your breath and not fall over!) because you’re focusing on getting to the finish line.

 I cannot wait to be stood there on the start line at the London Marathon 2020 with all my family and friends around me, knowing how proud my Pops would be.

 Daughter of patient

-Sarah's father died in March 2019.
-She is running the London Marathon 2020 in his memory and to fundraise for our Sue Ryder South Oxfordshire Palliative Care Hub, who cared for him in his final weeks.
+Sarah's father, Steve, died in March 2019.
+She ran the London Virgin Money Virtual Marathon 2020 in his memory and to fundraise for Sue Ryder South Oxfordshire Palliative Care Hub, who cared for him in his final weeks.